babylonhealth/ios-playbook/WorkingAtBabylon.md

 It depend on the squad you’re assigned.
 For Enrolment and Integrity I counted 18 in a typical sprint, so that averages to ~2 a day.
 Note that quite a few of them are optional.

 ### Does your calendar look like a losing game of tetris?
 Do you have large continuous uninterrupted hours?
-Most of the meetings are on the first Monday/Tuesday of the sprint.
+It depends a lot on the squad.
+For Enrolment and Integrity, for example, most meetings are on the first Monday and Tuesday of the sprint.
+For Triage and Health Management this is not the case and are more spread out.

 ### Are there any private spaces in your office?
 There are very few at the moment.